-The program begins with an intensive weeklong Leadership Institute in Ghana, focused on leadership development and strengthening core management competencies.
-As a central focus of the institute, participants identify a pressing organizational or community need and design an action-learning project to address it.
+The Ghanaian Women’s Social Leadership Program begins with an intensive weeklong leadership development institute in Ghana that focusses on building leadership skills and strengthening core management competencies.
+As a central focus of the training, participants identify a pressing organizational or community need and design an action-learning project to address it.

 Mid-way through the program, participants are invited to attend a leadership development institute in New York City as an opportunity to continue building robust knowledge and skills for advancing community change.
 The GWSLP is practice-oriented and encourages women participants to apply their learnings in their work, and culminates with a closing summit that brings together the various elements of the yearlong experience while offering an opportunity to celebrate the accomplishments of the year.